AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> Well I mean the [interplanetary] passage time is pretty straightforward, it just depends on your departure velocity [...], the synchronisation event only occurs [every] [26] months, every 26 months there's approximately a 6 month window [where] you can do a Mars transit, which kinda makes sense because Mars has, takes [... _{22.5}_] months to go around the Sun, and you can basically transit to Mars when you're in the right quadrant, you can't go [when] it's on the other side of the Sun, and the faster you exit Earth the quicker you can got to Mars so the low energy transition to Mars, or transit to Mars would be [6 to 7] months, that would be [dV/maybe] 1.5km/s departure velocity, at 6km/s you can drop that down to, so roughly 3 months, and over time I expect that number will come down to [perhaps] under a month, [you need a lot of] kinetic energy to do that and to then [obviously high] energy [aero]breaking is substantial so I [...] [any service to Mars] [...] quite energy expensive.
+> Well I mean the [interplanetary transit] time is pretty straightforward, it just depends on your departure velocity [from Earth], the synchronisation event only occurs [every] [26] months, [so] every 26 months there's approximately a 6 month window [where] you can do a Mars transit, which kinda makes sense because Mars has, takes [... _{22.5}_] months to go around the Sun, and you can basically transit to Mars when you're in the right quadrant, you can't go [when] it's on the other side of the Sun, and the faster you exit Earth the quicker you can got to Mars so the low energy transition to Mars, or transit to Mars would be [6 to 7] months, that would be [dV/maybe] 4.5km/s departure velocity, at 6km/s you can drop that down to, so roughly 3 months, and over time I expect that number will come down to [perhaps] under a month, although the amount of [kinetic] energy you need to do that, and to then [obviously] high energy [aero]breaking is substantial so I [...] [any service to Mars] [...] quite energy expensive.

 04:12
 {:.muted.smaller.right}